A visual history of the Toronto waterfront before and after they filled in the harbour

 Most of the land that currently exists below Front Street is the result of landfill.
-In the early 1920s, the Toronto Harbour Commission made good on a plan hatched years before to fill in a portion of the harbour, which eventually gave rise to Lake Shore Boulevard, the new street that can be seen in the above photo.
+In the early 1920s, the Toronto Harbour Commission made good on a plan hatched years before to fill in a portion of the harbour, which eventually gave rise to Lake Shore Boulevard.

 Check out these historical photos that show was Toronto was like before and after they filled in the harbour.